jakglewis/jaklewis.com/README.md

-# Jak Banks Digital Garden
+# Jak Lewis Digital Garden

 This repository contains a Jekyll-based digital garden integrated with Obsidian for content creation.